 We believe that genetics and the genome hold the power to impact life in incredible ways.
 So the more informed you become about these topics generally, the better able you’ll be to harness that power to help improve your health and well-being.
 Here are some trusted resources and organizations we recommend to you, for help in your journey of education and exploration.

 The Alliance for the Adoption of Innovations in Medicine (Aimed Alliance) is an organization that seeks to improve health care in the United States through access to evidence-based treatments and technologies.
-Aimed Alliance achieves this mission by developing sound, patient-centered policy recommendations; collecting information and providing analysis on patient access to novel medications, measuring the value of such treatments through the improvements to length and quality of life; and collaborating with like-minded patient and professional groups with complementary missions.
+Aimed Alliance achieves this mission by developing sound, patient-centered policy recommendations, collecting information and providing analysis on patient access to novel medications and measuring the value of such treatments through the improvements to length and quality of life.
+It also collaborates with like-minded patient and professional groups with complementary missions.

-JScreen is a non-proft community-based public health initiative dedicated to preventing Jewish genetic diseases.
-It offers genetic testing for Jewish genetic disease to couples planning families, as well as genetic counseling and other support and services as needed.
+JScreen is a non-proft, community-based public health initiative dedicated to preventing Jewish genetic diseases.
+It offers genetic testing to couples planning families, as well as genetic counseling and other support and services as needed.

-RG is an international non-profit that provides access to cutting edge research technologies, physicians and scientists across the globe.
+The Rare Genomics Institute (RG) is an international non-profit that provides access to cutting-edge research technologies, physicians and scientists across the globe.
 By providing an expert network and an online crowdfunding mechanism, RG helps families pursue personalized research projects for diseases not otherwise studied.

 The National Human Genome Research Institute began as the National Center for Human Genome Research (NCHGR), which was established in 1989 to carry out the role of the National Institutes of Health (NIH) in the International Human Genome Project (HGP).

 This professional organization has information about genetic counselors and what patients can expect when they work with a genetic counselor.
 See aboutgeneticcounselors.com for more details.